tywalch/electrodb/README.md

   watch: "*", // "watch all"
   set: (myAttr, allAttributes) => {
     // Whenever an `update` or `patch` operation is performed, this callback will be fired.
-    // Note: myAttr or the attributes under `allAttributes` could be indendently undefined because either attribute could have triggered this callback
+    // Note: myAttr or the attributes under `allAttributes` could be independently undefined because either attribute could have triggered this callback
   },
   get: (myAttr, allAttributes) => {
     // Whenever a `query` or `get` operation is performed, this callback will be fired.
-    // Note: myAttr or the attributes under `allAttributes` could be indendently undefined because either attribute could have triggered this callback
+    // Note: myAttr or the attributes under `allAttributes` could be independently undefined because either attribute could have triggered this callback
   }
 }
 ```